Are you having an issue with your Oculus headset that keeps restarting while you’re in the middle of an exciting game or immersive VR experience?

 Charge Oculus Headset

 The VR headset requires a certain amount of power to function correctly.
-A low battery may cause Oculus to shut down and restart intermittently.
+A low battery may cause Oculus to shut down and turn on again intermittently.

 To do this, connect one end of the charging cable to the power adapter and the other to the charging port on the headset.
 Then, leave it to charge for 2 to 3 hours.

-Once the device is fully charged, turn it on to see if it continues to restart.
+Once the device is fully charged, turn it on to see whether this fixes the issue.

 Check the Power Cable and Adapter

-Using a faulty power cable and adapter, which may not meet the power requirements of the Oculus headset, can drain the Oculus battery and keep it restarting.
+Using a faulty power cable and adapter, which may not meet the power requirements of the Oculus headset, can drain its battery and lead to this frustrating glitch.

 To prevent this from happening, always use the factory-authorized Oculus charging cable and adapter to charge the headset.
 If you’ve lost any of the charging accessories, make sure to buy from a reputable seller who sells the original product.